 Contact a local real estate agent who deals with investors.
 Ask for the names of reliable investors.
 Some real estate agents work with investors and house flippers.
 If you’re lucky, the agent can introduce you to an investor.

-You can find real estate investors by contacting property investment companies.
+You can find real estate investors by Googling them and contacting the cash home-buying investment companies you find.
 If your property is in an attractive neighborhood, developers may want to buy and rebuild on the land.
 Check with local real estate investment clubs like Bigger Pockets.

 Avoid Scam Artists